sitano/sitano.github.io/_drafts/mvcc.md

 Multi-version histories
 ---

-In conventional histories in any point in time there exists only one version of a variable.
+In conventional histories at any point in time there exists only one version of a variable.
 That means that the _write_ operations always rewrite previous version and the _read_ operations always read the latest written version as it is defined by the schedule semantics: